Teyras/MT/text/chapters/120_checks.md

 of our measurements are stable in ideal conditions (only one process at a time being measured on the bare metal without isolation) in the first place.
 Otherwise, the comparison with results in less than ideal conditions would be much more difficult.
-In other words, we are going to check that conditions exist under which the workloads we chose yield stable results.
+In other words, we are going to make sure that conditions exist under which the workloads we chose yield stable results.

 ### Dependence of Result Variance on Input